-Students will take papers (a) to (d) as defined below, and three of the papers (e) to (k).
-The optional papers are to be selected with the approval of the Head of the Department, whose approval must also be obtained if a thesis is to be offered in lieu of two out of the three optional papers.
+Seven papers - 45.40 and six others chosen from 45.41 to 45.51.
+The optional papers are to be selected with the approval of the Head of the Department, whose approval must also be obtained if a thesis is to be offered in lieu of two of the optional papers.
+Candidates offering a thesis will be strongly advised to do the thesis in a second year.